This miniseries is a layman’s explanation of the causes of Climate Change and its effects upon Global Warming.

 Formation of Storms

 So how do large storms and hurricanes develop?
-Energy creates stormes.
-Large bodies of water are needed to create huge storms.
-Large bodies of warm water are needed to form huge and powerful storms.
-Keep in mind that everywhere there is cold air above a certain altitude.
-But there isn’t always a source of warm water.
-Most warm waters can be found near the equator where the sun’s energy passes through the least amount of atmosphere to the water below warming it near the surface where evaporation occurs.
+Energy imbalance creates stormes.
+Large bodies of water are needed to fuel storms.
+Large bodies of warm water are needed to supercharge huge and powerful storms.
+Keep in mind that everywhere there is cold air at higher altitudes.
+But there isn’t always a source of warm water everywhere.
+Most warm waters can be found around the equator where the sun’s energy passes through the least amount of atmosphere to the water below warming it near the surface where evaporation occurs.
 So it is near the equator that most major storms first start forming.
-As evaporation occurs convection winds blow it to higher and cooler altitudes until it is below the dew point temperature in which the air can no longer hold so much moisture and it condenses out into tiny droplets forming clouds.
-As more moisture is added to these clouds the clouds grow larger and higher and the droplets eventually freeze at the higher altitudes forming cumulous clouds.
+Sometimes warm ocean currents can form storm further away from the equator.
+As evaporation occurs convection winds blow it to higher and cooler altitudes until it is below the dew point temperature in which the air can no longer hold moisture in molecular form and it condenses out into tiny droplets forming clouds.
+As more moisture is added to these clouds the clouds grow then coalesce becoming larger and higher and the droplets eventually freeze at the higher altitudes forming cumulous clouds of ice crystals at high altitudes.
 These storms can dump enormous amounts of rain and create large storms.

 Formation of Hurricane

-It should be noted that hurricanes and typhoons (they are actually the same thing but in different parts of the word) happen only on the eastern sides of continents.
-Moistened air is blown towards continents (leading edge) due to the rotation of the earth from east to west.
-The western sides of large continents (trailing edge) are dryer where winds blow away from the land to the ocean so have less moisture forming clouds.
+It should be noted that hurricanes and typhoons (they are actually the same thing but named differently in different parts of the word) happens only on the eastern sides of continents for the U.S. Weather typically moves towards the continent (leading edge) due to the rotation of the earth from east to west in the U.S. The western sides of large continents (trailing edge) are dryer where weather generally moves from the continental land mass to the ocean so have less moisture forming clouds.
 That, in a nutshell, is how storms and hurricanes are formed.

-Climate Change causes the oceans to warm up producing more warmer waters and larger amounts of evaporative energy.
-This results in the formation of more frequent and larger storms and hurricanes as we have been seeing as one after another tropical depression turns into a major hurricane at the equator before heading up the southeastern part of continents.
+Climate Change causes the oceans to warm up producing more warmer waters and larger amounts of evaporative moisture energy.
+This results in the formation of more frequent and larger tropical storms and hurricanes as we have been seeing as one after another tropical depression at the equator turns into a storm and then a major hurricane as it heading up north towards the southeastern part of our continents.
+The reverse is true in the Southern Hemisphere.

 Links to this Miniseries:-